 Description

-Fulbourn war memorial was erected in 1920, and carved by stonemason Mr T C Stanbridge.
-Built of Aberdeen granite, the Celtic cross and tapered shaft stand on a stepped, tapered, plinth and rectangular base.
-The shaft and plinth are inscribed with the dates of conflicts and names of the fallen, and highlighted with black enamel infill.
-Thirty seven names are listed for the First World War, ten names for the Second World War, and one name for the Gulf War.
-The memorial is enclosed by a low post and chain fence.
+Fulbourn War Memorial was erected in 1920 and carved by stonemason Mr. T C Stanbridge.
+It is made of Aberdeen granite and features a Celtic cross with a tapered shaft that stands on a stepped, tapered plinth and rectangular base.
+The shaft and plinth are inscribed with the dates of conflicts and the names of the fallen, highlighted with black enamel infill.
+The memorial lists thirty-seven names for the First World War, ten names for the Second World War, and one name for the Gulf War.
+It is enclosed by a low post and chain fence.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.